jdersch/PERQemu/PERQemu/Readme.txt

         - f15dev.phd: Same as f15.phd, but with all of the source code and development tools included.
 A fascinating look at a complete operating system from the 1980s.

+    Floppies - Currently contains all of the floppy images for POS F.15.

     PROM  - Contains dumps of PERQ ROMs necessary for operation.